Winds From Untold Memories

 Frankly, it is weird but telling to me, that many of the today’s photographers showing images of the pristine and therefore silent and lonely nature, when they were actually disturbing this scenery at times.
 I couldn’t help myself to feel contempt about this habit.
 To me, the only landscape photography is the one in solitude, or loneliness.
 This is what the mountains have become to me.
 This travel, I understood that silence is not the absence of any sound, but the missing of human noise.
 And I understood, that freedom only exists where no one else is.
 There is no freedom where people are.

 Long story short: This series show some of the captured images, which I’ve processed in the recent days.
-I likely will add another collection later on and link it here.
+The second collection of images is linked below.